1943 VFL season

-Premiership season
+Background

 In 1942, the VFL competition consisted of eleven teams of 18 on-the-field players each (Geelong did not field a team due to wartime rail and road transport restrictions), plus one substitute player, known as the 19th man.
 A player could be substituted for any reason; however, once substituted, a player could not return to the field of play under any circumstances.

 Teams played each other in a home-and-away season of 16 rounds.
-During the first 11 rounds each team played each other once and had one bye.
-At round 11, the eleventh team on the ladder dropped out of the competition.
-In the remaining rounds (12 to 16), the other ten teams played 5 matches each.
-This more even fixture was seen as an improvement on 1942's season, in which teams played an unequal number of matches (14 or 15).
+During the first eleven rounds, each team played each other once, and had one bye which was worth four premiership points; after round 11, the team in last position on the ladder was eliminated from the competition, and the remaining ten teams played five matches each in rounds 12 to 16, with fixtures determined by the league using a pre-arranged and unequal formula under which the higher placed teams would face a more difficult draw.
+At the end of the home-and-away season, the top four teams based on the full sixteen rounds progressed to a finals series using the Page–McIntyre system to determine the season's premiers.